 Team members have expertise in computer science, civil engineering, psychology, sociology, HMI/HCI, design, mathematics and statistics.

-Our research benefits from access to high quality facilities including an Advanced Driving Simulator, research vehicle, in-vehicle sensors and a range of analysis software and in-vehicle sensors.
-The team collaborates with prestigious road safety centres including IFSTTAR (LIVIC, LPC) and UMTRI as well as Cornell University and Ludwig-Maximilian University of Munich.
+Our research benefits from access to high quality infrastructure, including an Advanced Driving Simulator and a Level 4 (SAE) Cooperative Automated Vehicle, and data associated with naturalistic driving studies and the Cooperative Intelligent Transport Systems (C-ITS) Pilot, plus a range of analysis software, vehicle sensors and physiological devices.
+The team collaborates with prestigious road safety centres, including IFSTTAR (LIVIC, LPC), UMTRI, Cornell University, Ludwig-Maximilian University of Munich (LMU), Technical University of Munich (TUM), and Tongji University.